walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/docs/identity-recovery.md

 the SDK must also avoid this trigger.
 Temporary failures do not imply permanent invalidation, and reopening never silently replaces the signing key.

+Missing device credentials are reported as `DeviceCredentialNotSet`, separately from missing biometric enrollment and cancelled authorization.
+After a native authorization failure, the SDK checks current availability to distinguish these conditions; successful native timed reuse is unchanged.
+On iOS, a key configured with `WHEN_PASSCODE_SET_DEVICE_ONLY` also has a passcode-bound ownership record.
+Removing the passcode removes the record required to reopen or use the key, even if native token metadata remains.
+Re-enabling the passcode does not restore that record.
+Recovery is explicit and requires a retained backup; Secure Enclave keys cannot be recovered.

 Android on-body authentication is not offered as a stronger authorization guarantee.
 These limits are explicit; arbitrary native flags are not accepted and then ignored.